asyncapi/website/pages/blog/documenting-sqs-event-driven-apis-with-asyncapi.md

     subscribe:
 ```

 Once we have the basics, we can start documenting the operations as we see fit.
-For instance, we can add a description, expected message schema, even protocol information if necessary.
+For instance, we can add a description, expected message schema, and even protocol information if necessary.
 For instance, following our example:

 ```yaml
 asyncapi: '2.4.0'